 Plaintiff in one of the non-MDL cases proceeding in the SDNY moved to amend its complaint following a dismissal of its claims.
 On 20 March 2018, the court denied plaintiff's motion for leave to amend and entered judgment in the action, closing the case.
 Plaintiff appealed the court's decision, and on 30 April 2019, the U.S. Court of Appeals for the Second Circuit affirmed the district court's decision.
+On 29 July 2019, the plaintiff sought further review from the US Supreme Court, which was denied on 7 October 2019.

 In January and March 2019, plaintiffs filed three putative class action complaints in the SDNY against several financial institutions, alleging that the defendants, members of the panel of banks that provided U.S. dollar LIBOR submissions, the organization that administers LIBOR, and their affiliates, conspired to suppress U.S. dollar LIBOR submissions from 1 February 2014 through the present.
-These actions were subsequently consolidated, and on 1 July 2019, the plaintiffs filed a consolidated amended complaint.
+These actions were subsequently consolidated under In re: ICE LIBOR Antitrust Litigation, and on 1 July 2019, the plaintiffs filed a consolidated amended complaint.
+The defendants moved to dismiss on 30 August 2019.
 This action is not part of the U.S. dollar LIBOR MDL.

-There is a further UK civil action regarding U.S. dollar LIBOR brought by the U.S, Federal Deposit Insurance Corporation, in which a claim for damages has been asserted pursuant to Article 101 of The Treaty on the

-Functioning of the European Union, Section 2 of Chapter 1 of the UK Competition Act 1998 and U.S. state laws.
+There is a further UK civil action regarding U.S. dollar LIBOR brought by the U.S, Federal Deposit Insurance Corporation, in which a claim for damages has been asserted pursuant to Article 101 of The Treaty on the Functioning of the European Union, Section 2 of Chapter 1 of the UK Competition Act 1998 and U.S. state laws.
 Deutsche Bank is defending this action.